codeforamerica/grunt-nodetiles/readme.md

 # Update all the submodules recursively.
 git submodule update --init --recursive

-# Allow ntiles to be globally accessible.
+# Allow nodetiles to be globally accessible.
 sudo npm link
 ```